Anshul619/HLD-System-Designs/src/3_HLDDesignProblems/SocialNetworkFacebookInstagramDesign/SocialNetworkDesignProblem.md

 # User Activity Service

 ## Graph Data Models
-- The reason we have chosen a [Neo4j](../../1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/Neo4j.md) graph data-model is that our data will contain complex relationships between data entities such as users, posts, and comments as nodes of the graph.
+- The reason we have chosen a [Neo4j](../../1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/GraphDB/Neo4j.md) graph data-model is that our data will contain complex relationships between data entities such as users, posts, and comments as nodes of the graph.
 - After that, we will use edges of the graph to store relationships such as follows, likes, comments, and so forth.

 ![](https://live.staticflickr.com/65535/51813972019_ddfbe16c97_z.jpg)

-## Wide-column Data Models
+## NoSQL Data Models
-- We will use NoSQL databases like [Amazon DynamoDB](../../2_AWSComponents/6_DatabaseServices/AmazonDynamoDB/Readme.md) or [Cassandra](../../1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/ApacheCasandra.md) to store information like user feeds, activities, and counters.
+- We will use NoSQL databases like [Amazon DynamoDB](../../2_AWSComponents/6_DatabaseServices/AmazonDynamoDB/Readme.md) or [Cassandra](../../1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/WideColumnDB/ApacheCasandra.md) to store information like user feeds, activities, and counters.
 - Each row will contain feed/activity information of the user.
 - We can also have a TTL based functionality to evict older posts.